Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 #### Verify the unit tests

 - Open the terminal and run the tests with the provided command.
+- From the terminal window, navigate to the root folder: `cd ./WrightBrothersApi/`, this is the folder that contains the `WrightBrothersApi.Tests` folder.

     ```sh
     dotnet test WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj